Beautiful yogis and yoginis,

 Let's climb up on the right knee,

-Chest tall,
+Chest tall.

-In a low lunge.
+Anjunayasana in a low lunge.

 Smooth out your breath.

-We want our knee to be exactly above the ankle to provide a nice right angle with the knees.
+So stretch and lengthen the abdominal wall We want our knee to be exactly above the ankle to provide a nice right angle with the knees.

-Don't put it too much forward,
+Don't push it too much forward.

-This will cause strain onto your knee.
+This will cause strain onto.

 Keep the breath flowing,

-Keep rising with the chest,
+Keep rising with the chest.

-Keep moving in and out with the breath.
+In and out with a breath.

 Fold forward,